momalab/PAPER/training/README.md

 # 📑 Overview
-This repository provides a complete experimental framework for training, evaluating, and compressing deep neural networks that use polynomial activation functions instead of conventional ReLU activations.
-It supports ResNet and VGG architectures on CIFAR-10, CIFAR-100, and Tiny-ImageNet datasets.
-It provides end-to-end tools for polynomial coefficient generation, model training, clustering, and evaluation.
+This repository provides a complete experimental framework for training, evaluating, and compressing deep convolutional neural networks that use polynomial activation functions.
+It supports ResNet and VGG architectures on CIFAR and Tiny-ImageNet datasets, with end-to-end tools for polynomial coefficient generation, regularized training, model fusion, ensembling, parameter clustering, and deployment-ready JSON export for inference.

 # 🖥️ System Requirements